-The items in the Council's Balance Sheet as at 31 March 2023, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:
+The items in the Council's Balance Sheet as at 31 March 2024, for which there is a significant risk of material adjustment in the forthcoming financial year, are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Land and Buildings and Investment Properties Valuations are carried out on a 5-year rolling programme meaning that there is a possibility of material changes in value between valuations.
 In addition, each asset has been reviewed to confirm that it sits within the correct categorisation and there have been no material effects (market or physical impairments/additions) that would affect its value.
-At 31 March 2023, the Council had land and buildings to the value of £166.070 million, and investment properties to the value of £12.304 million.
-A 1% change in the estimation of property values would lead to a £1.661 million change in the value of the Council's land and buildings and £0.123 million change in the value of the Council's investment properties.
+At 31 March 2024, the Council had land and buildings to the value of £176.725 million, and investment properties to the value of £11.775 million.
+A 1% change in the estimation of property values would lead to a £1.767 million change in the value of the Council's land and buildings and £0.118 million change in the value of the Council's investment properties.
 These changes to valuations would not have a direct impact on the Council's general fund, since any effect charged to the CIES would be reversed to the Council's unusable reserves.
-Provisions - Insurance Claims The Council has made a total provision of £1.893 million for the settlement of insurance claims for Public Liability, Vehicles and Property.
-These are based on estimated amounts through claims.
-It is not certain that all valid claims have yet been received by the Council or that precedents set by other authorities in the settlement of claims will be applicable.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.189 million to the provision needed.
-Provisions - Business Rate Appeals The Council is liable for successful appeals under the Business Rates Retention Scheme.
-A provision has been recognised for £1.402 million based on an estimate using the Valuations Office Agency (VOA) ratings list of appeals and an analysis of successful appeals to date.
-An increase over the forthcoming year of 10% in value of successful appeals would have the effect of adding £0.140 million to the provision needed.

-Item Uncertainties Effect if Actual Results Differ from Assumptions Net Pension Asset Estimation of the net asset to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Net Pensions Valuation Estimation of the net asset to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the rates to be applied.
 The effects on the net pension asset of changes in individual assessments can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension asset of £9.893 million.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension asset of £10.611 million.
 Note 36 provides further detail within a sensitivity analysis for other key assumptions.
-Fair Value Measurements of CCLA Investment The Council has 3.070 million units with the CCLA Property Fund (purchase price of £10.000 million).
-The Council is currently using the Government's statutory override to account for fair value movements in the fund by transferring the gain/loss to an unusable reserve.
-In the event that these units are sold or the statutory override expires the amount in the unusable reserve will become chargeable to the Council's Income and Expenditure account.
-The current fair value adjustment on the Council's CCLA investment is a loss of £1.288 million.
-A 5% fall in property prices will reduce the value of the investment by an additional £0.406 million.

-Note 5 Events after the Balance Sheet Date (31 March 2023)
+Note 5 Events after the Balance Sheet Date (31 March 2024)

-There are no events at the authorised for issue date that affect any of the values in either the Financial Statements for 2022/23 or in the Notes to the Accounts.
+There are no events at the authorised for issue date that affect any of the values in either the Financial Statements for 2023/24 or in the Notes to the Accounts.